 The Children's League, incorporated as The League for Crippled Children, Inc., a non-profit 501 © (3) organization, has been in existence since 1926 and incorporated in 1934.
 Initially, Dr. George Bennett of Baltimore, organized a clinic in Lonaconing just fifteen minutes from Cumberland, at the request of Mrs. Ann Sloan in 1926.
 Nearly 90 children attended the first clinic and many of those children were afflicted with polio.
 Shortly thereafter, Dr. Bennett and Dr. William S. Baer held the first clinic in Cumberland.
 Two clinics a year were scheduled.

 Seven years later, the League was formally formed and incorporated, thanks to the founders, Miss Henrietta Schwartzenbach and Miss Elizabeth McLaughlin.
 The first two clinics sponsored by the League were conducted by Dr. Bennett with Dr. George Eaton assisting.
 308 children were examined.

 Since that time, over 40,000 children have been served.
-The League serves children birth to age 21 in Maryland, West Virginia and Virginia.
+The League serves children birth to age 21 in Maryland, West Virginia and Pennsylvania.
 All services at the League are FREE to ALL patients and families.
 Those services include orthopedic, cerebral palsy, cleft lip/cleft palate, speech therapy and physical therapy.